 **Helpful tips and common mistakes

 The most common way to prepare tri-tip is to season it with various spices and roast or grill the meat.
-I always oven roast my roast because I don’t own a grill, but changing the method of cooking is easy to do.
+I always oven roast my tri-tip because I don't own a grill but it's just as easy to cook this on the grill.

 Allow the tri-tip to come to room temperature before roasting.
-If you forget this step, keep in the mind that it will take longer to roast.
+If you forget this step, it will take longer for the meat to finish cooking.
 When cooking the tri-tip, roast at a high temperature to allow the meat to sear and caramelize on the outside.
-Cook until internal temperature reads 130 degrees for medium-rare.
+Cook until the internal temperature reads 130 degrees for medium-rare.
 Remember that as the meat rests, it will continue to cook and the temperature will rise.

-If using a grill, simply place the roast on the grill, cover and let cook for 20-30 minutes or until internal temperature reads 130 degrees.
+If using a grill, simply place the roast on the grill over medium heat, cover, and cook for 20-30 minutes or until internal temperature reads 130 degrees.

 Always, always, always let your meat rest for 15 minutes after cooking.
 This applies no matter what cooking method you use.
 Letting your tri-tip rest allows the juices to seal back into the meat and produces an even juicier roast.
-Slice against the grain for tender slices.
+When it's ready, slice against the grain for the most tender slices.